Christmas lighting can add to the joyful holiday festivities with houses decorated in all their splendor.

 - Be consistent.
 Use the same type/size of lighting.
 Don’t use large bulbs in one place and smaller bulbs in another place.

 - Using white/clear lighting?
 Most new clear LED bulbs produce cool light.
 These lights have an ugly bluish tint.
 Know what you are buying.
 Clear warm lights are best and create a more pleasing feel.
-Never mix cool lights with warm lights.
+Some LED’s come in warm light but they are still not as warm as traditional lights.
+NEVER mix cool lights with warm lights.

 - Outlining your picture window?
 Don’t allow a stream of lights to be visible from the outlet to the window.
 Replace those bulbs with dead bulbs or black tape to keep it neat.